deagon/vuetable-2-tutorial-wiki/lesson-07.md

   </script>
 ```

-However, this won't work just yet because Vue would throw an error at you if you run it.
-The error would be something like this.
+However, this won't work just yet because Vue would throw a compilation error at you if you run it.
+The error would be something similar to this.

 ```shell
     template syntax error Component template should contain exactly one root element.
 ```
+> __Note__
+> The error message might vary a little bit from different version of Vue

 Vue now requires that your component has only one root and if it doesn't, it will throw the above error message.